 Retail Sales Training: Get Customers To Picture Regret

-I was speaking at the Sturbridge Inn & Convention Center recently and had to print something at the business center.
-A guy was on the one computer checking email and then an agitated woman and her daughter logged on.
+I was speaking at the Sturbridge Inn & Convention Center and I had to print something off a computer at their business center.
+An agitated woman and her daughter logged on next to me.

 They were searching for something to do with dolls.